ISSS Link (e-forms)

 Documents

-- Unlike F-2 and J-2 dependents, TD dependents do not need to obtain their own immigration document from ISSS.
+• Unlike F-2 and J-2 dependents, a TD dependent does not need to obtain their own immigration document from ISSS.

-- Canadian dependents do not need to apply for a TD visa.
+• A Canadian dependent does not need to apply for a TD visa.

-- A dependent who is not a citizen of Canada are required to apply for a visa even if the TN is Canadian and/or the dependent is a permanent resident/landed immigrant of Canada.
+• A dependent who is not a citizen of Canada is required to apply for a visa even if the TN is Canadian and the dependent is a permanent resident/landed immigrant of Canada.

 Employment